skylerto/skylerto.github.io/_posts/2016-10-01-apache-camel-kafka.markdown

 `POST /message` this route we are using to post JSON, marshal it to string, and send it off as a message.

+## Conclusions

+Communication and integration in distributed systems does not need to be difficult, rather Apache provides some great tools to make intigration points less painless and distributed messaging more fun.